Christian fundamentalism: By region

-In North America
+North America

 Fundamentalist movements existed in most North American Protestant denominations by 1919 following attacks on modernist theology in Presbyterian and Baptist denominations.
 Fundamentalism was especially controversial among Presbyterians.

-In Canada
+Canada

+Peter Wiley Philpott (1865–1957) founded the United Christian Workers in Hamilton, Ontario, in 1892.
+This working-class religious movement later became the fundamentalist Associated Gospel Churches of Canada.
+In his speech at the 1919 World Conference on Christian Fundamentals in Philadelphia, he asserted that personal experience of conversion cannot be reasoned against or argued away.

-In Canada, fundamentalism was less prominent, but an early leader was English-born Thomas Todhunter Shields (1873–1955), who led 80 churches out of the Baptist federation in Ontario in 1927 and formed the Union of Regular Baptist Churches of Ontario and Quebec.
+An early fundamentalist leader was English-born Thomas Todhunter Shields (1873–1955), who led 80 churches out of the Baptist federation in Ontario in 1927 and formed the Union of Regular Baptist Churches of Ontario and Quebec.
 He was affiliated with the Baptist Bible Union, based in the United States.
 His newspaper, The Gospel Witness, reached 30,000 subscribers in 16 countries, giving him an international reputation.
 He was one of the founders of the international Council of Christian Churches.

 Oswald J. Smith (1889–1986), reared in rural Ontario and educated at Moody Church in Chicago, set up The Peoples Church in Toronto in 1928.
 A dynamic preacher and leader in Canadian fundamentalism, Smith wrote 35 books and engaged in missionary work worldwide.
 Billy Graham called him "the greatest combination pastor, hymn writer, missionary statesman, an evangelist of our time."